Quick answer: pick the result type first

 When should I use left-tail, right-tail, or two-tailed probabilities?

 Left-tail covers P(X ≤ x), right-tail covers P(X ≥ x), and two-tailed combines both ends where |X−μ| is at least |x−μ|.
-Match the choice to your hypothesis test or instructional example.
+Use the tail that matches your question, test setup, or classroom example before interpreting the result.

 How accurate is the inverse CDF (quantile) result?